arayabrain/space-engineers-ai-spaceship-generator/README.md

 <p align="center">
   <img src="media/UI_comparator_preview.jpg" alt="ui_comparator_preview" height="300"/>
 </p>
-This app is used only for the user study.
+This app is used for the user study.
 You can upload and rank different spaceships from the AI Spaceship Generator.

 ## Roadmap
 This project is under active development in the [Araya Inc. repository](https://github.com/arayabrain/space-engineers-ai-spaceship-generator) until the end of October 2022.
 This project will then transition to maintenance support in the [GoodAI fork repository](https://github.com/martinpoliak-goodai/space-engineers-ai-spaceship-generator) until the end of December 2022.